Starting a Trucking Company: How Much Does It Cost?

 Trailers Are a Big Expense Too

-Brand new trailers can cost between $30,000 and $80,000, but you can find used ones that aren't as expensive.
-Just like with the tractor (the actual truck), you want to make sure you're getting a quality product that's not too old and that's been cared for properly in the past.
-That will reduce the chances of problems on the road and can also keep your maintenance costs much lower than they might be on an older trailer that isn't as sound or high quality.
+Brand-new trailers can cost between $15,000 and $100,000 depending on type, materials, and features.
+However, you can find used trailers that aren't as expensive.
+Just like with the tractor (the actual truck), you want to ensure you're getting a quality product that's not too old and cared for properly in the past.
+That will reduce the chances of road problems and keep your maintenance costs much lower than they might be on an older trailer that isn't as sound or high quality.

 Insurance is Needed to Protect Your Investment

-You don't want any of your trucks on the road unless they're properly insured.
+You don't want your trucks on the road unless properly insured.
 If you have a truck in good condition, you'll pay less for insurance.
-An older truck without current safety features and with a higher chance of problems could cost you as much as $10,000 per year to insure.
+An older truck without current safety features and a higher chance of problems could cost you as much as $10,000 annually to insure.
 Driver experience affects the rate, and in some cases, you can use ELDs to lower your premiums, too.
-Not that many companies will ensure your large trucks, so when starting a trucking company, it's a good idea to shop around and find the right price and policy terms for your company's goals and needs.
+Not many companies will ensure large trucks, so when starting a trucking company, it's a good idea to shop around and compare quotes from different providers to find the right price and policy terms for your company's goals and needs.

-No matter what you decide to do when starting a trucking company, remember that quality equipment and compliance with the law are the biggest considerations.
-When you have good equipment and all the registrations and licenses you need, you show that you're serious about the company and you want to do things right.
-That will help you get customers and keep you on the right side of the law, as well.
+No matter what you decide to do when starting a trucking company, remember that quality equipment and compliance with the law are the most significant considerations.
+When you have good equipment and all the registrations and licenses in place, you show that you're serious about the company and want to do things right.
+That will also help you get customers and keep you on the right side of the law.

 Would you like to receive more insights and news?